joshicola/SimpleStereotactic/Example_Instructions.md

 ## **Load Example File:**
-The example file, Porcine_Sample_Data_with_Atlas.mrb, can be loaded into 3D Slicer via a simple drag-and-drop operation.
+The example file, **Porcine_Sample_Data_with_Atlas**, can be loaded into 3D Slicer via a simple drag-and-drop operation.
 <center><img src="./Pictures/AddImage.png" width="512"></center>

 Alternatively, the file menu option, Add Data (Cntrl-O), can be used.

 ## **Register Image and Atlas:**

-The medical record bundle, Porcine_Sample_Data_with_Atlas.mrb, comes complete with fiducials, *Scan_Frame_Points*, marking the centers of 22 cross sections of the fiducial z-bar.
+The medical record bundle, **Porcine_Sample_Data_with_Atlas**, comes complete with fiducials, *Scan_Frame_Points*, marking the centers of 22 cross sections of the fiducial z-bar.
 Normally, these would be manually placed by the user on several slices of the image at hand.
 <center><img src="./Pictures/Unregistered_Image.png" width="512"></center>

 ### **Register Image:**